 Institutional Official - As the Assurance Signatory Official (Institutional Official), the Vice President for Research is responsible for ensuring the IRB has sufficient administrative and clerical support to assist the IRB in fulfilling obligations as well as allocating space, and equipment.
 The Vice President for Research is also responsible to annually (or more frequently) evaluate whether the number of IRB's is appropriate to the volume and types of human research reviewed, so that reviews are accomplished in a thorough and timely manner.
-The Vice President for Research is also responsible to annually review and adjust the membership and composition of the IRB to meet regulatory and organizational requirements.
+The Vice President for Research is also responsible to adjust the number of IRBs as needed and to annually review and adjust the membership and composition of the IRB to meet regulatory and organizational requirements.